northstowekarate/northstowekarate.github.io/training/index.md

 ### Limited Space

-We have more students than spaces available - so please book early to avoid dissapointment.
+We have more students than spaces available - so please book early to avoid disappointment.
 Booking becomes available around 1 week before the lesson is scheduled.

 ### Cancellation